Skip to main content

 The Execution

 Satyendranath Bose was the first to write a letter to Narendranath Goswami from his cell in the hospital ward, stating his willingness to stand as a witness against the group alongside him.
 He stated that he was tired of the torture and could no longer take the imprisonment.
-Believing that Satyen’s statement would emphasize his own, Naren wanted to see him.
+Believing that Satyen’s statement would emphasise his own, Naren wanted to see him.
 Satyen stated he had also convinced Kanailal to do the same.
-In mid-August, 1908, Kanailal told Upendranath Banerjee, his cellmate, that he was never going to accept defeat.
+In mid-August 1908, Kanailal told Upendranath Banerjee, his cellmate, that he was never going to accept defeat.
 He would do something to shake the British to their core.
 Before Upendra could fathom his words, Satyen and Kanai were led by the British guards to the hospital for their safety.
-Some accounts however contradict this chain of events.
-Barindra and Motilal both wrote in their accounts that it was Satyendra who wanted to be witnessed while Kanailal feigned being sick to be led to the hospital.
+Some accounts, however, contradict this chain of events.
+Barindra and Motilal both wrote in their accounts that it was Satyendra who wanted to be witnessed, while Kanailal feigned being sick to be led to the hospital.
 The two-storey red-bricked building was about to witness history.

 Hospital Corridor ( Alipore Jail Museum Archives)

-The day was 31st August 1908 around midday when Naren came to see Satyen in the corridors.
+The day was 31st August 1908, around midday, when Naren came to see Satyen in the corridors.
 Satyen wasted no time in taking out the revolver that was hidden in the waist of his dhoti.
 Naren realised he was duped and ran for his life.
 Satyen fired three bullets, two of which hit his back and one on his right leg.
 Naren was not going to slow down.
-The gunshots were heard across the jailhouse prompting guards to run to the hospital.
-The ones in their cells heard rumours of shots being fired by guards, the hospital being attacked from outside and even people dying as they waited with baited breath for some more information.
+The gunshots were heard across the jailhouse, prompting guards to run to the hospital.
+The ones in their cells heard rumours of shots being fired by guards, the hospital being attacked from outside, and even people dying as they waited with baited breath for some more information.
 Satyen had managed to hurt the guard who snatched his revolver while the other caught him.
-Kanai, along with the other inmates, was in the downstair corridor when he saw Naren stumbling down the stairs and running out towards the open lawn.
+Kanai, along with the other inmates, was in the downstairs corridor when he saw Naren stumbling down the stairs and running out towards the open lawn.
 Kanailal made his move.
-The guard was already at the door about to shut it when Kanai showed him the revolver and asked for the gates to be opened.
+The guard was already at the door, about to shut it, when Kanai showed him the revolver and asked for the gates to be opened.
 The young guard was an Indian.
 Whether he was an accomplice willingly or scared for his life was hard to tell as he let Kanailal out of the hospital premises.
-Kanailal ran across the lawn, following Naren who had by this time stumbled to the ground bleeding in front of the office.
+Kanailal ran across the lawn, following Naren, who had by this time stumbled to the ground bleeding in front of the office.
 Kanailal stood over him and emptied the six bullets into his body.
 By the time Kanailal ran out of bullets, Naren Gossain was dead, but his autopsy suggested that the first bullet that hit him from the back proved somewhat fatal as it pierced through his lungs.
-The fatal wound to his heart was caused by Kanailal who made sure he could not survive.
-A few officials alongside the jailer were hiding behind the printing press, a few feet away, unsurely.
-When they heard the gunshots silenced they came out of their hiding and captured Kanailal.
-There was no doubt that they would be sentenced to be hanged but Naren was dead and it led to many more assassinations across the land, of betrayers of their tribes.
+The fatal wound to his heart was caused by Kanailal, who made sure he could not survive.
+A few officials alongside the jailer were hiding behind the printing press, a few feet away, uneasily.
+When they heard the gunshots silenced, they came out of their hiding and captured Kanailal.
+There was no doubt that they would be sentenced to be hanged, but Naren was dead, which led to many more assassinations across the land of betrayers of their tribes.
 Kanailal’s message was successful.

-A funny incident among this as narrated by Upendranath Bandopadhyay in his autobiography “ Nirbashiter Atmakatha” was that immediately after Kanailal was caught, a devout Brahmin police officer of the British Crown Police had led him into the interrogation room within the jail premises at Alipore.
+A funny incident among this, as narrated by Upendranath Bandopadhyay in his autobiography “ Nirbashiter Atmakatha”, was that immediately after Kanailal was caught, a devout Brahmin police officer of the British Crown Police had led him into the interrogation room within the jail premises at Alipore.
 He was asked the first and most important question, “How did you get the gun?”
-Kanailal was known for his humour and sarcasm and that characteristic did not die on him even in such grave hours.
+Kanailal was known for his humour and sarcasm, and that characteristic did not die with him, even in such grave hours.
 He let the police officer know, in all seriousness, that it was Khudiram’s ghost who came to him and instructed him to kill the betrayer and provided him with the gun.
-Horrified by his confession, the staunch believer in ghosts and spirits, this policeman, reported the same to his British senior officer which resulted in his demotion.
+Horrified by his confession, the staunch believer in ghosts and spirits, this policeman, reported the same to his British senior officer, which resulted in his demotion.
 But this confession led to many entertaining rumours among the inmates.
 Many believed it was indeed possible for a soul as pure as Khudiram’s to have the extraordinary power to bring guns and give heavenly interventions to his fellow freedom fighters.
-The British officers, however, were not amused and this audacity at humour led to Kanailal being whipped for his misdemeanour.
+The British officers, however, were not amused, and this audacity at humour led to Kanailal being whipped for his misdemeanour.
 Kanailal's statement to the District Magistrate about his motive was stated as:

 "I wish to state that I did kill him. ...
 I do wish to give a reason.
 It was because he was a traitor to his country."

-"The two revolvers were brought into the office and examined and the smaller one (Exhibit I) was found to have in the chambers four discharged cartridges while the larger (Exhibit II) had five discharged cartridges and one loaded cartridge.
-Thus we may assume that all nine shots were fired.
+"The two revolvers were brought into the office and examined, and the smaller one (Exhibit I) was found to have in the chambers four discharged cartridges, while the larger (Exhibit II) had five discharged cartridges and one loaded cartridge.
+Thus, we may assume that all nine shots were fired.
 Four bullets were found — two inside the dispensary, one just outside the dispensary, and one was extracted from the dead body of Norendra.
-From the medical evidence, it appears that this was the bullet which caused Norendra's death.
-It entered fairly high up in the back and severed the spinal cord and almost completely penetrated the breast in front but spent its force before doing so and lay embedded under the skin of the breast.
+From the medical evidence, it appears that this was the bullet that caused Norendra's death.
+It entered fairly high up in the back and severed the spinal cord and almost completely penetrated the breast in front, but spent its force before doing so and lay embedded under the skin of the breast.
 Exhibit VII is this bullet (contained in a glass bottle sealed by Captain Daley).
 An examination of this bullet shows that it was fired from the larger of the two revolvers (Exhibit II).
 The evidence of Linton shows that the revolver was the one used by Kanai Lall Dutt.
-Thus the fatal shot was fired by Kanai Lall Dutt."
+Thus, the fatal shot was fired by Kanai Lall Dutt."
 (Source: State Archives)

 Satyen (left) and Kanailal (in specs) with the Irish Jailor after being caught